chrisguindon/chrisguindon.github.io/content/post/strengthening-supply-chain-security-in-open-vsx.md

 Strengthening supply-chain security is a shared responsibility.
 As the Open VSX Registry continues to grow, investing in proactive safeguards is essential to protecting both publishers and users.

 These changes are an important step forward, and part of a longer journey.
 We’ll keep iterating, learning from real-world use, and adapting as the ecosystem evolves.
 Community feedback plays a critical role in that process, and we encourage publishers and users to share their experiences as this work rolls out.

+**We would also like to thank [Alpha-Omega](https://alpha-omega.dev/) for supporting this work, and for their broader support of the Eclipse Foundation’s security initiatives.**

 Our goal is simple: to keep the Open VSX Registry a resource developers can depend on with confidence.